abrara9123/redcorn/README.md

 - **No resampling** — Audio is played bit-perfect, exactly as it was recorded.
 What you hear is what was intended.
 - **No hidden EQ or normalization** — Zero coloration.
 No loudness normalization, no "smart" EQ curves applied behind your back.
 - **Album-focused playback** — When an album ends, it ends.
 You have to consciously load the next one.
 No auto-queue, no endless play.
-- **No album artwork** — Deliberately left out.
-The focus is the music itself, not the visual dressing around it.

 ## Why RedCorn?